 These forms do not contain information about the benefit costs that employees and employers share, as these details are subject to change, or personal benefit information, such as the details of your employees’ health plans.

 How Can Your Organization Use Benefit Enrollment Forms Effectively?

 If you are having your team members fill out benefit enrollment forms, you may want to use these best practices.

 - Train your workers.
-You can use a platform like Connecteam training to create a video tutorial to guide your employees through the benefit enrollment form.
+You can use a platform like employee training software to create a video tutorial to guide your employees through the benefit enrollment form.
 Include information about why the form is important and walk employees through the form step by step, making sure it’s clear what is required.

 - Choose a delivery method that works for your company.
 Depending on how your employees use technology, you may want to have fully electronic versions of the forms, or have everyone fill out paper copies.
 Either way, make sure there is a clear process for management to collect and store the forms the same way each time.

 - Offer user-friendly forms.
 Make it easier to complete the form by using a version with clear, simple language.
 Only ask for the information you need and structure the form so it flows smoothly and logically.

 - Help workers fill out forms correctly.
 Let employees contact HR with questions and offer extra support if a worker is struggling with the language of the form.
 A platform like Connecteam lets you keep forms in one easy-to-find place, along with instructions and even checklists to remind workers to fill out every section of the paperwork.

 - Gather information.
 Review the forms that have been submitted and compile data about which programs seem most popular with workers.
 This can help you plan future perks.